Gyuri1/SMA_pull_event_example/README.md

  Download all of these files into local working directory!

+ Please update the API_KEY, BASE_URL variables according to Your setup!

 # How to use:

  1. Use the default log path (`/var/log/Threatgrid.log`)